 Hands are an integral part of our everyday lives.
-Highly visible and extremely necessary, hands are at the core of many social interactions including hand-holding, handshakes and simple exchanges that occur everywhere from the bank to the grocery store.
+Highly visible and extremely necessary, hands are at the core of many social interactions including hand-holding, handshakes and simple exchanges.
 For some, hands play a central role in their professional lives.
-Those who use their hands daily and require a polished look to keep in line with career goals may want to maintain a physical appearance that fits their long-term desires.
+Those who use their hands daily and require a polished look to keep in line with career goals may want to maintain a physical appearance that fits their desires.
 The appearance of prominent hand veins may also falsely indicate an aging process that isn’t in line with someone’s actual age.
-For any or all of these various reasons, a person may consider cosmetic hand vein treatment to reduce or remove the appearance of hand veins.
+For any or all of these various reasons, a person may consider cosmetic hand veins treatment to reduce or remove the appearance of hand veins.
 These hand veins treatments are often successful and effective.

 Sclerotherapy for veins in the hands is performed as a series of small injections at problematic sites.
 The attending physician will inject sclerosant directly into the veins causing them to collapse, close and ultimately be absorbed back into the body.
 This procedure is extremely direct, and the effects of sclerotherapy do not negatively impact any surrounding tissue or vessels.

 The elimination of the need for general anesthesia means patients who undergo sclerotherapy for vein treatment of the hands will be able to leave the office unassisted the same day as the procedure.
 Any swelling that occurs will disappear within a matter of days and patients can expect to resume normal activities immediately following treatment.
-For some patients, a physician may recommend wearing a compression glove for a period of time following the procedure to assist with vein closure in the long-term.
+For some patients, a physician may recommend wearing a compression glove for a period of time following the procedure to assist with vein closure.

 As with all cosmetic procedures, there is a minimal risk of swelling associated with the treatment of hand veins, but patients can confidently expect this to disappear in a short period of time following the procedure.
 Those who undergo this treatment method are thrilled to learn there is no risk of skin discoloration.
 Overall, the treatment of hand veins is highly effective with virtually no side effects or recovery time.